Public Authorities (Fraud, Error and Recovery) Bill

 Government Spending

-The bill will likely lead to increased government spending on staffing the new Public Sector Fraud Authority and the investigation and recovery processes.
-Exact figures are not provided in the bill text.
+The bill will likely lead to increased government spending on the establishment and operation of the PSFA, as well as on staffing for investigations and recovery efforts.
+Specific figures are not provided in the bill text.

 Groups Affected